 We will use this sauce as a marinade first, and then we will dress the finished chops in more of the Nuoc Cham and some fresh chopped mint and cilantro.

-4 clove of garlic, grated on a Microplane
+4 cloves garlic, grated on a microplane or box grater

 2-5 chilies, depending on your comfort level with heat, red bird’s eye chilies or serrano chilies work best

 In a mixing bowl, combine the chilies, garlic, lime juice, fish sauce, garlic and sugar.
 Mix well and set aside.